 Central African Republic: Conflict, Hunger, Poverty

 An estimated 225,000 people have fled the violence and political instability and are internally displaced.
 The civil conflict has affected the entire country of 4.6 million, severely disrupting health care services with basic medicines in dangerously short supply.
-The emergency medical kits include antibiotics and other medicines and medical supplies to help restock clinics and hospitals looted during the violence.
+To help restore access to health care for families affected by the violence, Americares has shipped emergency medical kits to restock clinics and hospitals where medicines are in short supply.
+The medical kits include antibiotics and other medicines and medical supplies to help restock clinics and hospitals looted during the violence.

-Our partner is working with local hospitals and clinics to distribute the medical aid where it is needed most.
+Our partner in the region is working with local hospitals and clinics to distribute the medical aid where it is needed most.
 In the meantime, our emergency response team is working with partners to keep abreast of other critical needs in the country.

 “As a result of the crisis, most health clinics have been closed for months, and many health posts have been looted, leaving tens of thousands of people without access to even the most basic medical care.
 Aid is helping to restore health services to people in need.”